-Given the name "Oyster" Bar, I recently inquired as to the various types of Oysters being offered because I had not dabbled much with fish/seafood varietals or differences- even though both of my parents are from Boston (dad is a "Southie" and lived a block from the water).
-We grew up with all types of seafood and fish and thoroughly enjoyed all foods with the Italian side and my dad (and his dad) loving to cook.
-I was completely impressed learning that some oysters are not just saltier than others or take on a different size or shell size and shape (similar to how vegetables, fishes and meats take from their environments), but they truly vary to a point where one can become quite the enthusiast after looking into their differences from waterway to waterway and region to region.
+Given the name "Oyster" Bar, I had inquired as to the various types of Oysters being offered because I had not dabbled much with fish/seafood varietals or differences- even though both of my parents are from Boston (Dad is a "Southie" and lived a block from the water).
+We grew up with all types of seafood and fish and thoroughly enjoyed all foods with the Italian side and my Dad (and his Dad) loving to cook.
+I was completely impressed learning that some oysters are not just saltier than others, or take on a different size or shell size and shape similar to how vegetables, fishes and meats take from their own environments, but they truly vary.
+One can become quite the enthusiast after looking into their differences from waterway to waterway and region to region.
 For example, West coast oysters, the owner shared, are smaller and sweeter . . . while East coast oysters are larger and a bit saltier and brinier, encased in shells with more shades of brown, green and white.

 Suggesting a special East coast large oyster with a unique blend of garlic, cheeses and a flavorful combination of spices, the delicacy wowed me once again and was $5 a pop at happy hour.
 Don't ask me the name as the oyster which was described and delivered to us, but it will wow your palette and this was not your average "oyster" by any means!

-Tah Dah!
-I have now been somewhat educated on oysters and want to venture more, all because of a little breath of fresh air in a new restaurant called King Street Oyster Bar" in the downtown, Historic District of Leesburg, VA.
+I have now been somewhat educated on oysters and decide to try this great restaurant . . .
+I did, all because of a little breath of fresh air arrived at its new location King Street Oyster Bar in historic, downtown, Middleburg, VA.

-Visit and make a reservation even better, but tell them There's Something About Mary's List sent you!
+You can't go wrong by making a reservation, and tell them There's Something About Mary's List sent you!

 Read more of Mary's blog which also appears on Mary's web site